 The coat is perfect for keeping warm and dry but can be a bit of a nightmare for owners when the Labrador sheds its coat twice a year.
 For anyone who has had a Labrador, you’re familiar with endless fur that piles up in heaps during a brushing session!

-4. Black, yellow and chocolate are not the only colors of Labrador retriever.
+4. Black, yellow and chocolate aren't the only colors of Labrador retriever.

 Silver Labradors are chocolate Labs with a dilution gene that causes their coat to be a lighter color.
 Black and yellow labs may also have these dilution genes, but the difference in their coat color isn’t as dramatic as it is with the chocolate.